Dr

 • Sundhya Pahuja and Anna Saunders, ‘Rival Worlds and the Place of the Corporation in International Law’ in Philipp Dann and Jochen von Bernstorff, The Battle for International Law: South–North Perspectives on the Decolonization Era (Oxford University Press, 2019) 141.

-Anna has supervised undergraduate and postgraduate dissertation projects to completion.
+Dr Anna Saunders has supervised undergraduate and postgraduate dissertation projects to completion and serves as a panel member for doctoral thesis research at the ANU.
 She welcomes inquiries from prospective doctoral researchers and undergraduate and postgraduate dissertation students seeking supervision in her areas of expertise.

 Areas she is willing to supervise in include: